mdbootstrap/TW-Elements/README.md

 * The design of the scrollbar should be (nearly) fully customizable.
 * If the size of the container or the content changes, the scrollbar size and position should be able to change.
-* *New!* It should work with vanilla JavaScript and major tools like NPM or Browserify.

 ## Then perfect-scrollbar is really *perfect*?